 If you’re still struggling with how to do a four strand braid, it might be easy to start small, that way you’re not worried about what your whole head of hair looks like.
-So, grab four strands at your part.
-Wrap strand 1 over and then under.
-Wrap strand 4 under and then over!
+So, make two flat side braids and finish your hairstyle with a messy low bun.

 #7: Flowing Four Strand Waterfall

 This pretty version is really fast to create.
 The hard part is just getting the tension right, and that takes practice.
 Strands 1 and 4 are fanned out very loosely, while strands 2 and 3 are kept tight so that they look more like a rope or string.